Hubble-Labs/iris/README.md

 7. Test if chainlink compiled correctly with: `chainlink help`
    - Common Issues:
       1. If your shell/terminal doesn't recognize that you downloaded a new package or made a change to a file, make sure to reset your terminal for it to see the change.
 Alternavily you could use the `source FILE_NAME` command in your terminal on bash/zsh shells.
-8. In your terminal create an enviroment file by entering `nano .env`.
+8. Create an enviroment file called `.env` in the root directory.
 9. Paste this into your new `.env` file:
    ```bash
    ROOT=/chainlink